Allu2/TeeBot2/README.md

 DISCLAIMER: Errors may occur, Your cat may be eaten, Your server might be compromised.
 Its not my fault, its yours.

-PS: you might want to touch bans.txt ;)

 -Allu2